timrobertson100/hbase-streaming-bulkload/README.md

 ### Example of bulk loading HBase from a Spark stream

-This code demonstrates streaming bulk load into `1.2.x` using Spark `1.6.x`.
+This code demonstrates streaming bulk load into HBase `1.2.x` using Spark `1.6.x`.
 A Netcat process is used to simulate a stream of data.

 To run this example: